Notae helps No. 8 Arkansas beat Missouri 70-64 in SEC

 - Oops!Something went wrong.Please try again later.

 NASHVILLE, Tenn.
-(AP) The eighth-ranked Arkansas Razorbacks needed a boost, and JD Notae fought through an illness to give them just that off the bench.

-Notae scored a season-high 27 points, and Arkansas overcame a 10-point deficit to beat Missouri 70-64 on Friday night to advance to the Southeastern Conference Tournament semifinals.
+(AP) Reserve JD Notae scored a season-high 27 points and No. 8 Arkansas overcame a 10-point deficit to beat Missouri 70-64 on Friday night to advance to the Southeastern Conference Tournament semifinals.

-''He played phenomenal,'' Arkansas coach Eric Musselman said. ''He threw up at one point, and then he did it again at halftime.
-I didn't know if he was going to come out and play the second half.''

-Musselman thinks Notae was dealing with a bad reaction to some food because the Arkansas coach also didn't feel well all Friday.
-But the guard who sat out last season following a transfer from Jacksonville scored 16 in the first half and tied for the fourth-best scoring game for Arkansas at this tournament.

-''We didn't know what it was at halftime, not knowing if he'd come back,'' Arkansas guard Davonte Davis said. ''So him being a fighter and just helping us out coming off the bench and giving us 27 points and contributing down the stretch helped us out a lot.''

-The Razorbacks (22-5) won a school-record 12th straight SEC game, topping the 11-game winning streak since the end of the 1993-94 season.
+The Razorbacks (22-5) won their 12th straight SEC game.
 The second-seeded Razorbacks will play either LSU or Ole Miss in the semifinals Saturday, their fourth such berth since 2015.

 Missouri (16-9) heads home having failed to reach the semifinals at this tournament since joining the SEC for the 2012-13 season with this the Tigers’ fourth loss in the quarterfinals.